 There are a few methods you can take to give your dog CBD.
 One is through CBD-infused dog treats.
 CBD dog treats can be an excellent way to relieve any stress or anxiety your dog is feeling, especially during a holiday like the Fourth of July.
 Our CBD dog treats come in various flavors such as Green Apple & Peanut Butter, Pumpkin & Cinnamon, and Blueberry & Sweet Potato.
 At HolistaPet, all of our CBD dog treats contain 100% natural ingredients.
 There are no GMOs, gluten, or dairy included.

 Will CBD Oil Help My Dogs with Fireworks?

 CBD oil drops are another method in which you can give CBD to your stressed-out pet.
 Similar to giving your dog treats, CBD oils for dogs can help provide calming and soothing effects to your pup during a firework show.

 Giving your dog CBD oil is a bit different from a treat.
 You can drop the oil directly into your dog’s mouth, or you can add a few drops into their food.
 CBD oil will kick in faster than a treat, which makes it a great option for a fireworks show.
 And because the tincture contains little to no THC, your dog will not feel any of the “high” effects.

-HolistaPet’s CBD oil for pets is made with full-spectrum CBD and contains 100% natural ingredients.
+HolistaPet’s CBD for dogs is made with full-spectrum CBD and contains 100% natural ingredients.
 On top of that, it has no additives or preservatives!
 You can give this formula to your pet without worry.